codacy/docs/docs/organizations/managing-repositories.md

 1. Click the button **Manage repositories** at the top right-hand corner of the page.
 This opens a window listing your organization repositories.

-    !!! important
-        To see your repositories in this list, make sure that you have the necessary permissions over the repositories on the Git provider and that Codacy has the necessary permissions to access the repositories.

     ![Adding a repository](images/repositories-add.png)

 1. Click **Add** next to the repositories you want to add.
 If you have many repositories, you can use the search field above the list to <span class="skip-vale">quickly</span> find a specific repository.